spieswl/spieswl.github.io/_projects/2018-06-19-single-shot-structured-light-depth-scanning.md

 Although this may not represent every library or package used, at a minimum I will be using features from the latest C++ standard (`C++17`), [OpenCV](https://opencv.org/), [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page), [PCL](http://www.pointclouds.org/), an as-yet-unidentified rendering pipeline, and an as-yet-unidentified GUI framework to accomplish these tasks.

 <img src="{{ site.url }}/{{ site.project_assets }}/{{ page.folders.images }}/01_technologies.png" style="width:800px; padding:4px 4px 4px 4px; display: block">

+We have also talked at length about potential feature expansions, which could add mesh generation, Python bindings, or other quality-of-life improvements.

 #### Honed Skills